-Child Psychopathology: Issues in Assessment and Treatment: Read Less [-]

-SOC WEL 250T Social Work Practice in School Settings 2 Units

-Terms offered: Fall 2017, Summer 2017 Second 6 Week Session, Fall 2016

-This course (1) provides students with an understanding of how current educational policies and practices impact the day-to-day lives of academically and socially vulnerable students; (2) builds student skills in identifying and selecting the multiple points of intervention relevant to social work practice in schools, including individual intervention with children, family intervention, building links between families and school staff, advocacy, classroom-based intervention, and collaboration with teachers; and (3) presents assessment and intervention strategies guided by an ecosystemic and resilience perspective which focus on student and family strengths and suggests multiple intervention options.

-Social Work Practice in School Settings: Read More [+]
+Child Psychopathology: Issues in Assessment and Treatment: Read Less [-] SOC WEL 250T Social Work Practice in School Settings 2 Units Terms offered: Fall 2018, Summer 2018 Second 6 Week Session, Fall 2017 This course (1) provides students with an understanding of how current educational policies and practices impact the day-to-day lives of academically and socially vulnerable students; (2) builds student skills in identifying and selecting the multiple points of intervention relevant to social work practice in schools, including individual intervention with children, family intervention, building links between families and school staff, advocacy, classroom-based intervention, and collaboration with teachers; and (3) presents assessment and intervention strategies guided by an ecosystemic and resilience perspective which focus on student and family strengths and suggests multiple intervention options.
+Social Work Practice in School Settings: Read More [+] Rules & Requirements Prerequisites: 241 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Summer: 6 weeks - 5 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Instructor: Ayasse

-Social Work Practice in School Settings: Read Less [-]

-SOC WEL 250U Substance Abuse Treatment 2 Units

-Course provides an introductory overview of various theories and methodologies currently used in the diagnosis and treatment of substance abuse disorders.
+Instructor: Ayasse Social Work Practice in School Settings: Read Less [-] SOC WEL 250U Substance Abuse Treatment 2 Units Terms offered: Fall 2018, Fall 2017, Fall 2014 Course provides an introductory overview of various theories and methodologies currently used in the diagnosis and treatment of substance abuse disorders.
 Though the bulk of the course will be devoted to the disease model and corresponding interventions, some attention will be given to prevention and epidemiology.
 Emphasis will be placed on the unique practice role of social work in the prevention/intervention of substance abuse problems.

-Substance Abuse Treatment: Read More [+]
+Substance Abuse Treatment: Read More [+] Rules & Requirements Prerequisites: 241 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Summer: 6 weeks - 5 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Substance Abuse Treatment: Read Less [-]

-SOC WEL 250X Domestic Violence: Assessment and Intervention 2 Units

-This practice-oriented course will teach graduate level social work students how to engage, assess, and intervene effectively with individuals, families, and children impacted by intimate partner violence.
+Substance Abuse Treatment: Read Less [-] SOC WEL 250X Domestic Violence: Assessment and Intervention 2 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 This practice-oriented course will teach graduate level social work students how to engage, assess, and intervene effectively with individuals, families, and children impacted by intimate partner violence.
 We will review the scope, impact, and causes of the problem; relevant screening and assessment skills; effective clinical intervention paradigms and techniques for victims, perpetrators, and children; and future directions.
 Significant time will be devoted to examining this problem in disadvantaged and diverse populations and, identifying emotional coping strategies for the developing clinician.

-Domestic Violence: Assessment and Intervention: Read More [+]
+Domestic Violence: Assessment and Intervention: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Domestic Violence: Assessment and Intervention: Read Less [-]

-SOC WEL 250Y International Social Development 2 Units

-This seminar focuses on the theory and practice of social development and, in particular, engages members of the seminar in an analysis of the social development practice strategies that are now widely used in community settings not only in the developing but in the western countries as well.
+Domestic Violence: Assessment and Intervention: Read Less [-] SOC WEL 250Y International Social Development 2 Units Terms offered: Fall 2015, Fall 2013, Fall 2012 This seminar focuses on the theory and practice of social development and, in particular, engages members of the seminar in an analysis of the social development practice strategies that are now widely used in community settings not only in the developing but in the western countries as well.
 The course is primarily designed for MSW students who have an interest in issues of development and international social welfare, but doctoral and undergraduate students may enroll.

-International Social Development: Read More [+]

-Prerequisites: Graduate standing or consent of instructor
+International Social Development: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.